Utah Early Literacy Providers:

 Neighborhood House provides quality, affordable day care to children and adults, based on their ability to pay.
 Children’s services are provided on income-based sliding fee scale, and include quality preschool, out-of-school programs and summer recreation programs.

-Preschool Pioneer Library was created by the Utah Education Network to addresses the need of quality early childhood resources for youngsters age 3-6.
+Preschool Path was created by the Utah Education Network to addresses the need of quality early childhood resources for youngsters age 3-6.
 Preschool Pioneer Library is an online collection of high quality educational resources as well as parent and caregiver materials and resources.

 Reach Out and Read Utah